rcarbone/hacca/README.md

 hacca is a C implementation of HL7 Services and Protocols to connect medical equipments, middlewares and laboratory systems over TCP/IPv4 networks.

-hacca supports creation, parsing and transmission of HL7 Messages over TCP/Iv4 networks accordingly to HL7 international standards.

 [hacca] includes a lot of software modules:

- * libhacca - a C library for creating/packing/unpacking HL7 Segments/Messages and transmitting them over IPv4 Networks.

-   It is implemented as a library of ANSI C language functions enabling C-written applications to establish, use and release multiple connections with peer applications for the purpose to exchange HL7 Messages in a network end-system architecture based on the TCP/IP Protocols.
+ * libhacca - a C library to enable C-written applications to establish, use and release multiple connections with peer applications for the purpose to exchange HL7 Messages/Segments in a network end-system architecture based on the TCP/IP Protocols accordingly to HL7 international standards.

  * h7sh - The first HL7 shell for Linux Systems